-One of the outcomes from the evaluation report from 2016 was the realization that a number of learners were not making use of their bicycles owing to breakdowns and damages of different circumstances, mainly as a result of the very bad roads travelled..
+One of the outcomes of the evaluation report from 2016 was the realization that a number of learners were not making use of their bicycles owing to breakdowns and damages of different circumstances, mainly as a result of the very bad roads traveled..
 Even though a mechanic had been appointed to assist the learners, some learners were not able to advise him of the pending repairs timeously so that he could offer his services to them.
 In order to address this, the P.E.A.C.E.
-Foundation resolved to directly contract the mechanic, Mr Samuel Matheta, from February 2017 until December of this year.
-This means that Mr. Matheta has a contractual obligation to visit all five schools on a regular, predetermined schedule, to not only repair broken bicycles, but to also monitor how the learners are using the bikes and that they meet their academic and attendance obligations.
+Foundation resolved to directly contract the mechanic, Mr. Samuel Matheta, from February 2017 until December of this year.
+This means that Mr. Matheta has a contractual obligation to visit all five schools on a regular, predetermined schedule, to not only repair broken bicycles but to also monitor how the learners are using the bikes and that they meet their academic and attendance obligations.
 He has direct contact with all the principals at the schools, which enables him to access all the class registers and academic records, crucial for the overall monitoring and evaluation of this project.

 To date, about 40 bicycles have been serviced and repaired for a range of issues including punctures, wheel hubs and chain and seat replacements.
 We can conclusively report that out of the 86 bicycles, 54 are currently being used by the learners, with the remaining 32 awaiting to be collected and reallocated as the learners who were using them have since matriculated and left high school.
 We agreed that for the benefit of all students from all schools, learners who either do not make use of the bicycles or later leave high school after completion of their studies will have their bicycles taken and reallocated to other students in order to benefit as many students as possible at any one time.
 To this end, all students were given a new contract to sign so that they agree with such clauses to do with ownership, maintenance and use of the bicycles on a day to day basis.
 All fifty four learners signed the contract.
 This is an indication that they also see the value in assisting as many fellow students as possible travel to school and attend their classes.
 The collection of the remaining 32 bicycles will commence on the 20th of March, as this is an exercise where Mr Matheta will have to go door to door to all 32 students who matriculated in 2016.
 The reallocation of these bicycles will then be completed by end of March 2017.